A curved beak (hookbill) is among the defining characteristics of psittacine birds.

 Parrot beaks contain nares, two nostril-like openings on either side of the base of the rhinotheca.

-The nares are primarily used to inhale air, which is transferred to the respiratory system, but they also have olfactory nerves that detect scent.
+The nares are primarily used to inhale air, which is transferred to the respiratory system.
+However, they also have olfactory nerves that detect scent.

-Birds don’t have a good sense of smell, but Integrative Zoology discovered that parrots could determine different aromas, using this sense to determine if food is edible during foraging.
+Parrots don’t have a good sense of smell, but Integrative Zoology discovered that they could determine different aromas to determine if food is edible when foraging.

 Preening

 A parrot’s beak plays a vital role in preening.
-Parrots work hard to organize their feathers for efficient flight and maintain an aesthetically pleasing appearance to attract mates.
+Parrots organize their feathers for efficient flight and maintain an aesthetically pleasing appearance to attract mates.

-Parrot feathers are made from keratin, ensuring they constantly regrow and replenish over time.
+Parrots’ feathers are made from keratin, ensuring they regrow and replenish over time.

-Parrots organically shed and molt feathers at least once a year, sometimes twice.
-This removes old, damaged feathers to make way for healthy replacements.
+Parrots shed and molt feathers once a year, sometimes twice.
+This removes old, damaged feathers and makes way for healthy replacements.

-A parrot may expedite molting by removing some feathers with the beak.
-The sharp tip of the beak will make it easy to tug out a loose feather, exposing the follicle so a new pin feather can grow in its place.
+A parrot may expedite the molting process by removing feathers with its beak.
+The sharp tip of the beak makes it easy to tug out a loose feather, exposing the follicle so a new pin feather can grow.

-Ensure that a parrot only removes dead feathers using the beak and does not actively pluck healthy feathers.
-Feather-destructive behavior can cause permanent damage.
+Ensure that a parrot only removes dead feathers using the beak and doesn’t pluck healthy feathers.
+Feather-destructive behavior (FDB) can cause permanent skin and follicle damage.

 Exploring Surroundings

-Parrot beaks contain blood vessels and nerve endings, so they can use their beak to feel objects and explore new and unfamiliar terrain.
-Rubbing the beak can reveal a lot about an obstacle in a parrot’s path.
+Parrots’ beaks contain blood vessels and nerve endings, which means they can use their beaks to assess and explore new and unfamiliar terrain.
+To learn more, parrots may chew new or unfamiliar objects.

 Climbing

-A parrot in a cage will frequently scale the bars of its cage, while birds in their natural environment may climb trees to escape ground-based predators or access food and better nesting locations.
+A parrot will frequently scale the cage bars, while birds in their natural environment may climb trees to escape ground-based predators or access food and nesting locations.

 Why do parrots climb when they can fly?
-One answer is energy conservation.
-It takes significantly less effort for a parrot to climb than to take to the air.
+One explanation is energy conservation.
+It takes less effort for a parrot to climb than to take to the air.

-Climbing is also a recreational exercise.
-The Journal of Experimental Biology explains that parrots use their beaks instead of hands, using the beak to gain a safe hold on a surface and pull their body weight.
+Climbing is also recreational.
+The Journal of Experimental Biology explains that parrots use their beaks instead of hands.
+Beaking is performed to gain a safe hold on a surface and pull their body weight.

 Manipulating Objects

-Current Opinion in Behavioral Sciences explains how, alongside corvids, psittacines use their beaks to overcome problems and obstacles, play games, and solve puzzles.
+Current Opinion in Behavioral Sciences explains how psittacine birds use their beaks to overcome obstacles, play games, and solve puzzles.

-The rhinotheca and gnathotheca of a parrot are pliable and flexible.
+The rhinotheca and gnathotheca are pliable and flexible.
 Neither bill is fused to the skull, and the commissure joint separates them.

 This enables a parrot to manipulate objects, opening its beak and picking up items to move them.